markpahulje/SimpleSystemInfo-TheOneLiner-V2/README.md

 SimpleSystemInfo-TheOneLiner-V2.ps1

-This Powershell script boils down essential non-identifying anonymous system information into 1 line for a post, quote or tweet.
+This Powershell script boils down essential Widows system information into 1 line for a post, quote or tweet.

 Example outputs;